Volatility vs Predictability – Four Core Principles for Holistic Airport Operational Planning

 A catalyst for a better future

-The COVID-19 pandemic has caused us to reflect on the current limitations of operational decision making in the airport.
+The pandemic caused us to reflect on the current limitations of operational decision-making in the airport.
 And yet, we’re encouraged by the opportunities presented by real data and joined-up thinking across the terminal.

 James also discussed the concept of the Total Airport Score: The ability to generate an optimal plan based on an airport’s priorities and test scenarios to support smarter operational decision making against that plan, now and as priorities evolve.